Terms and Conditions

 We encourage You to provide your translation (PDF format) to the OECD, e-mail email@example.com

-Except where additional restrictions apply as stated above, You can extract from, download, copy, adapt, print, distribute, share and embed Data for any purpose, even for commercial use.
-You must give appropriate credit to the OECD by using the citation associated with the relevant Data, or, if no specific citation is available, You must cite the source information using the following format: OECD (year), (dataset name),(data source) DOI or URL (accessed on (date)).
-When sharing or licensing work created using the Data, You agree to include the same acknowledgment requirement in any sub-licenses that You grant, along with the requirement that any further sub-licensees do the same.
+Except where additional restrictions apply as stated above, You can reuse .Stat Academy content for non-commercial purpose with the appropriate credit to the OECD through referencing the source, or, if no specific citation is available, You must cite the source information using the following format: OECD (year), (resource name),(source) URL (accessed on (date)).
+When sharing or licensing work created using the content, You agree to include the same acknowledgment requirement in any sub-licenses that You grant, along with the requirement that any further sub-licensees do the same.

-The availability of the Data is contingent upon the availability of the OECD’s corresponding resources, whose capacity is subject to change at any time.
-The OECD may monitor your use of the Data and reserves the right, at its sole discretion and without limitation, to modify the amount of Data You may request in a single query, to modify the number of queries You may make over a specified time, to remove certain Data and to alter the file formats in which Data are available.
+The availability of the Content is contingent upon the availability of the OECD’s corresponding resources, whose capacity is subject to change at any time.
+The OECD may monitor your use of the Content and reserves the right, at its sole discretion and without limitation, to modify the amount of Content You may request in a single query, to modify the number of queries You may make over a specified time, to remove certain Content and to alter the file formats in which Content are available.

-The OECD reserves the right to limit or suspend any User’s IP address access to the APIs at any time and without notice for any reason, including if the OECD determines that You are using or are attempting to use the Data and/or the APIs in violation of these Terms and Conditions in such a way as to harm the OECD or any other party, or if You are placing too great a strain on the infrastructure necessary for making the Data available to a reasonable number of people.
+The OECD reserves the right to limit or suspend any User’s IP address access to the APIs at any time and without notice for any reason, including if the OECD determines that You are using or are attempting to use the Content in violation of these Terms and Conditions in such a way as to harm the OECD or any other party, or if You are placing too great a strain on the infrastructure necessary for making the Content available to a reasonable number of people.
 You agree not to use any technical means to interfere with the OECD’s monitoring of usage of the above-mentioned resources.
 The OECD reserves the right to use any technical means to overcome attempted technical interference with usage monitoring.
-Finally, the Data and the APIs will be unavailable from time to time, at the OECD’s sole discretion, for periodic maintenance.
+Finally, the Content will be unavailable from time to time, at the OECD’s sole discretion, for periodic maintenance.

 As noted above, these Terms and Conditions may be updated from time to time.
-By using an API, You agree to periodically review these Terms and Conditions, to take note of any changes thereto, and to adapt your usage of the API accordingly.
+By using this site, You agree to periodically review these Terms and Conditions, to take note of any changes thereto, and to adapt your usage accordingly.